zenml-io/blog.zenml.io/_posts/2022-02-02-zenhack-three-pointer-prediction.md

 Another benefit of our ZenHack is to show off our newest features and how they can be assembled into a killer machine learning stack.

 For this ZenHack specifically we had quite a few new features to showcase.
-Within this ZenHack we wanted to show off how to use [evidently](https://evidentlyai.com/) for drift detection, [mlflow](https://mlflow.org/) for model tracking and [kubeflow pipelines](https://www.kubeflow.org/) for orchestration.
+We wanted to show off how to use [evidently](https://evidentlyai.com/) for drift detection, [mlflow](https://mlflow.org/) for model tracking and [kubeflow pipelines](https://www.kubeflow.org/) for orchestration of scheduled repeating pipeline runs.

 ![](../assets/posts/three-pointer-prediction/evidently+mlflow+discord+kubeflow.png)